 Online Will Forms

-If you are looking for an inexpensive way to make a will without an attorney, you may be looking at online will forms.
+If you are looking for an inexpensive way to make a will without an attorney, you may be looking at online will forms, including free state will forms.
 However, there are several key points to keep in mind about online will forms:1.
 If you download a will form online, you still need to print the document out on paper and have a hard copy of your will executed according to the will formalities required by the state in which you are domiciled.
 Failure to comply with these execution requirements may make your will invalid.
 See

 fatal errors in execution.2.
 A will form you find online may not be valid in the state where you live or it may contain provisions which are not enforceable in your state.
 To ensure your estate is distributed in the manner you intend, a will should be drafted by an attorney, taking into consideration specific state laws that will apply to your estate.
 See finding an attorney.
 Even if you find an online will form that is designed for use in your state, it may not be up to date with current state laws which change frequently.3.
 If you use an online will form, you will not have the advice of an experienced estate planning attorney that has reviewed the specific circumstances of your estate.
 An attorney may recommend a different type of estate plan, as well as the use of alternative estate planning strategies, than the one you make on your own.If you cannot afford to pay an attorney to make your will, there are alternatives to using online will forms.
 To learn about options such as legal aid, pro bono services, and prepaid legal service plans, go to